tomato-architecture/tomato-architecture.github.io/docs/recommendations.md

 2. **Unit Tests:** Validate the behavior of a single unit (which could be one class or a group of closely related classes) by mocking external dependencies.
 3. **Slice Tests:** While integration tests are valuable, it's not always necessary to spin up all dependencies for certain scenarios.
 For example, when testing invalid REST API payloads, you don't need a database or message broker.
 In such cases, slice tests are ideal — they load only a subset of components while mocking the rest.
 In Spring Boot, you can use annotations like `@WebMvcTest`, `@DataJpaTest`, and others to achieve this.

-### Tips:
+## 2. Testcontainers tests are taking too much time.
+What should I do?
 1. Use [Testcontainers Singleton approach](https://www.sivalabs.in/blog/run-spring-boot-testcontainers-tests-at-jet-speed/) to use the same containers for all tests.
-2. Use [Testcontainers reuse](https://java.testcontainers.org/features/reuse/) feature to keep the containers running in background instead of stopping and restarting.
+2. Use [Testcontainers reuse](https://java.testcontainers.org/features/reuse/) feature to keep the containers running in the background instead of stopping and restarting.
 3. If you are using Testcontainers with PostgreSQL, consider using [dbsandboxer](https://github.com/misirio/dbsandboxer) to speed up test execution by using PostgreSQL's template database feature.

-## 2. Mockito vs In-Memory Implementation for Mocking
+## 3. Mockito vs In-Memory Implementation for Mocking
 When writing unit tests for a service layer class(`CustomerService`), a common challenge is managing its dependencies, such as the `CustomerRepository`.
 We need a way to isolate the service logic from the actual data access implementation to ensure the test only validates the service's behavior.
 Two primary techniques for achieving this isolation are using a mocking framework like Mockito or creating an In-Memory implementation of the dependency.

 Let's assume the following simplified interfaces and class structures: